JJC3321/group_4_repo/group_project/engineer_1.md

 ## Dual-Transformer Cross-Attention Framework for Alzheimer’s disease detection via dPTE-Guided EEG channel selection and multi-modal integration
 **Biologist 2 Paper 1**

-Took too long (more than 2 hours) for libraries to download, and there are many decrepit libraries such as
+Took too long (more than 2 hours) for libraries to download, and there are many decrepit libraries such as ipython_genutils 0.2.0, nose, lockfile and pytz.

 ## Attentive neural cell instance segmentation
 **Biologist 2 Paper 2**